zmapleshine/Mintopa/README.md

 # How

-The construction of the project is very simple, using the following command:
+Build this project is very simple, using the following command:

 ```shell
 maven clean package